 Remove Digital Signatures

 If you are planning to share your presentation with others, you should consider doing a quality check such as, inspect your presentation for confidential information, validate its accessibility, and check for compatibility with previous versions.
 You can also do a spell check, and examine the presentation for hidden data and personal information stored in comments, notes, or document properties.
 All these tasks can be performed within this area.
-These links below provide detailed information:
+The links below provide detailed information:

 Inspect Document